Our Christian Childcare in San Antonio Leadership Team

 Director, Bandera Road Center

 Dawn Spainhower is the director of the Bandera location of The Pillars Christian Learning Center.
 She served as the director of the Reed location for two and a half years before our founder asked her to manage the opening of the Bandera location.
 She develops strong and trusting relationships with both children and parents so that they feel comfortable with her and the center.
 “As a director, it is important to partner with teachers and parents to enhance the spiritual, educational and social development of children,” she said.
 The idea of a weekly chapel service for the children was introduced by Dawn, who has been working with young children in her church since she was a little girl.
 She is actively involved in her church on both a state and local level and volunteers at summer church camps.
 Dawn believes that teaching and working with children should be enjoyable for everyone involved – children, teachers and parents.
 “As a parent, I want what is best for my children.
 As an educator, I am sensitive to the developmental needs of our children at every level.”
 Dawn has a Bachelor of Science degree in elementary education from Ohio University.
-She has been married to Donald for 28 years and has two children in college.
+She has been married to Donald since 1990 and has two children in college.
 Her hobbies include reading, singing and playing the guitar and saxophone.

 Director, Reed Road Center

 Valerie Lewis is the director of our Reed Road location.
 She possesses 15 years of experience in early childhood development.
 Ms. Valerie spent 10 years teaching in infant and toddler classrooms.
 She was promoted to an administration position and later became director.
 “I have been very blessed to have been given the opportunity to be a part of The Pillars Family.
 Along with the staff, I work hard to continue the legacy of success established at The Pillars by building strong relationships with parents and the children.
 We focus on character education initiatives, fostering a nurturing, safe environment and spiritual growth to increase our children’s achievements.
 As Director, my door is always open and I welcome input from parents and staff.”
-Valerie has been married to her husband for 20 years and has three children.
+Valerie has been married to her husband since 1997 and has three children.
 She attends City Church and enjoys volunteering there.
 She also enjoys reading, cooking, and baking.

 Director, Singing Hills Center